 Muslim Americans have lived on this continent, since the 1600’s, long before this country even became a republic.
 They have endured under slavery, torture, illiteracy, and being bought and sold like cattle, and still managed to hold on to their faith.
 So to think that American Muslims of today, do not know how to maintain or practice their faith in the midst of a country like the United States of America, is untenable, and untenable is a soft word because it’s more like, ludicrous.
 It would be unthinkable for an American Muslim scholar or Imam to render a ruling about practices in another country, and be taken seriously.

 During the last four or five decades, millions of Americans have converted to Islam, and their families and extended families were not Muslim.
-People have used Thanksgiving Day for a day of strengthening family ties, keeping in touch with their relatives whom normally, they would not have the opportunity to visit because of work obligations and distance.
-And in the overwhelming majority of cases, the non-Muslim families, because of love and attachment to the Muslim, accommodates them in every possible way.
+Many converts have used Thanksgiving Day for a day of strengthening family ties, keeping in touch with their relatives whom normally, they would not have the opportunity to visit because of work obligations and distance.
+And in the overwhelming majority of cases, the non-Muslim families, because of love and attachment to their Muslim relative, accommodates them in every possible way.

 It would be grossly irresponsible to say that Thanksgiving, or any observance of it, is prohibited.
 Because to do so, is to say that people gathering to eat, to be amongst their family and loved ones, and to express their thanks to God, is an abomination, and something that angers God.
 To render the holiday and all of the practices haraam would say that it is evil, an abomination, and something that God hates.
 “Say: My Lord forbiddeth only indecencies, such of them as are apparent and such as are within, and sin and wrongful oppression, and that ye associate with Allah that for which no authority hath been revealed, and that ye tell concerning Allah that which ye know not”.